 In my spare time, I sit at my desk and let my own creative juices flow.
-I illustrate science fiction and fantasy books, publish the occasional short story, and work on readying my own novel for publication.
+I illustrate science fiction and fantasy books as well as publish the occasional short story.
 I love creating works that tell a story, that have a sense of life to them, as if they were photographs of both the epic and the day-to-day life of the fantasy world.

 When I’m not at school or glued to my desk, you can find me with my nose in a book, at an SCA event, sewing, practicing the mandolin and ukulele, and learning about every little thing that catches my eye.